Kotlin/kotlinx-atomicfu/README.md

 >We do provide a compatibility of atomicfu-transformed artifacts between releases, but we do not provide
 >strict compatibility guarantees on plugin API and its general stability between Kotlin versions.

-**Atomicfu** is a multiplatform library that provides the idiomatic and effective way of using atomic operations in Kotlin.
+**Atomicfu** is a multiplatform library that provides the idiomatic and efficient way of using atomic operations in Kotlin.

 ## Table of contents
 - [Requirements](#requirements)